zachleat/zachleat.com/_posts/2023-11-16-a-taxonomy-of-web-component-types.md

 There is also a third category of HTML web component that augments the HTML in a way that is dynamic and specific to an individual user agent in a way that is unlikely to make sense on the server (or is not achievable due to hosting limitations)—but I haven’t open sourced one of these yet.

-I do have a local time web component floating around in a project somewhere that fits this description (acknowledging that it _could_ be server rendered in an edge function with a tradeoff in limited hosting portability).
+My first thought was to the [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) wrapper web component to localize datetimes that’s floating around in one of my projects somewhere.
+I also acknowledge that it _could_ be server rendered in an edge function but with a tradeoff limiting its hosting portability.

 <strong>All of the components above use progressive enhancement</strong> and fallback to the nested HTML content before/without JavaScript—the crux of the humble HTML Web Component.